Select Page

 Kickstarting a New Clinical Drug Trial: Preparations for Progerinin Trial Have Begun!

-PRF, in collaboration with Korean-based study sponsor PRG Science & Technology (PRG S&T), is hoping to kick off a brand-new clinical trial soon with a drug called Progerinin.
+PRF, in collaboration with Korean-based study sponsor PRG Science & Technology (PRG S&T), is planning to kick off a brand-new clinical trial soon with a drug called Progerinin.
 Laboratory evidence shows that this drug, when taken in combination with lonafarnib, may be more effective than lonafarnib alone.
 PRF funded the laboratory work that led to the formation of PRG S&T and its development of Progerinin.
 Pre-trial work has begun at Boston Children’s Hospital, in anticipation of bringing children from all over the world to enroll for this trial in the coming months.
 We’re super excited about starting a new trial with such a promising drug, and look forward to sharing more details with you as they become available.

 PRF co-founder and Executive Director Audrey Gordon seals the deal in June with Dr. Bum-Joon Park of PRG S&T to move forward with pre-trial work.